Credit Card Processing Comparison Charts

 Charts can't effectively communicate these business-specific variables, which can result in expensive mistakes by choosing the wrong processor.

 At this point, you may be thinking that there's no good or effective way to compare processors.
 It seems like every rule has a caveat and it's enough to make your head spin.
 Fortunately, there are easier and more reliable ways to compare processors to truly find the best credit card processing.

 How can I compare processors?

 Rather than using a misleading or out-of-date comparison chart, the best solution for comparing processors is to obtain accurate pricing information that uses one pricing model (preferably interchange plus) and compare offers yourself.
-Remember that even interchange plus pricing by itself is not a silver bullet.
+You'll need to be able to see the markup over cost, not just teaser "rates."

-If you would like help gathering accurate merchant account information, you can sign up for free here at CardFellow to get personalized quotes from multiple merchant account providers.
+Give it a shot.
+You can sign up for free to get personalized quotes from multiple merchant account providers.
 All of the providers in CardFellow’s marketplace are required to offer quotes using interchange plus pricing structures, allowing us to ensure a standard for an apples-to-apples comparison that you can actually use.
+There's no obligation, and we never share your contact info.
 Check out this video to see how it works:

 Whether you choose to do the research yourself or use an impartial website like CardFellow, don't be fooled by misleading, biased merchant account comparison charts floating around the internet.
 You're not looking for the best credit card processor by some arbitrary measure or limited to the processors the chart-maker decides you should consider.
 You're looking for the best credit card processing solution for you.
 Charts aimed at the general business world don't offer the level of advice and insight you need.
 Skip them and save yourself the hassle.